 What this means is that the best way to learn anything is to learn something for the purpose of teaching it to someone else, but more than that, we really should learn the thing using as many sensory gateways as we can.
 While Glasser is most well-known for choice theory and reality therapy, neither of which I know anything about, he wrote a lot about education and advanced several ideas about the science of learning.
 What’s interesting to note is that he did most of his work in these areas before the advent of the MRI, which has been vital in advancing research about how the brain works and how learning happens.

 Another integral part of Glasser’s idea is that your kids really ought to take some ownership of their education.
 When they investigate things and learn about something with the intent of teaching it to someone else, they REALLY learn the lesson.
 How many times have we homeschool moms slaved over creating just the perfect unit study only to have our sweet children run through the stuff in 20 seconds flat and declare it boring?
 (BTDT) Mom doesn’t think so, but that’s because she was the one invested in learning the material in order to share it with the kids.
 If, on the other hand, the kids were responsible for all or even part of the lesson, the outcome would be quite different.

-The best way to investigate curriculum options is to head to a convention.
-You can also ask veteran homeschoolers to share catalogs with you.
+The best way to investigate curriculum options is to head to a convention, but until that happens again, we have to find other ways to discover the options.
+You can ask veteran homeschoolers to share catalogs with you.
 Another way to find out who is who is to look at the ads in homeschool magazines or on other people’s websites.
 Still, one of the easiest ways to see what’s “out there” is to go to a convention.
 However, before you go, because they can be overwhelming, here are a few guidelines: